-Looking to boost your knowledge of the world?
-Make a start with these 22 interesting facts about Cayman Islands
+Looking to boost your knowledge of the West Indies?
+Make a start with these 19 fun facts about the Cayman Islands.

 The Cayman Islands are a British Overseas Territory consisting of 3 islands in the western Caribbean Sea.

-This beautiful country has an area of just 100 square miles (259 square kilometres).
+This beautiful country has an area of just 100 square miles (259 square kilometers).

 Flag of the Cayman Islands